 I see that Friday the 13th fell on a Saturday this month.
 How very rude.

-Blue Mountains was excellent - we visited Leura, went in the skyway cable car and descended into the rain forest on the scenic railway - the world's steepest railway, at one point being a 52 degree incline.
+Time is flying by at an extremely rapid rate.
+We spent a fairly decent last couple of days in Sydney - the trip up into the Blue Mountains was excellent - we visited Leura, went in the skyway cable car and descended into the rain forest on the scenic railway - the world's steepest railway, at one point being a 52 degree incline.
 Originally donkey powered and used to bring the coal up from the old mines, it's now electric driven and shunts visitors up and down to the forest floor.
 After that, we lunched at the RSL (ex-servicemans) club in Katoomba before returning to Sydney via a wildlife park where there were albino Kangaroos bouncing around, not to mention an extremely lazy Crocodile.
 Stupid thing didn't move an inch all the time we were there.

 Thursday we took the ferry across Sydney harbour to Manly - a much, much, much better beach than Bondi - IMHO anyway - though bloody busy and not somewhere I personally would spend very much time.
 The smaller beach at the wharf was much more my cup of tea.
 Bloody good fish restaurant as well, Hoopy tucking into Lemon Sole whilst I had quite possibly the biggest salmon fillet ever served.
 Yum.

-climb the bridge.
+Come the evening, the time came to climb the bridge.
 We checked in around 18:30 and started to get kitted out a little after 19:00.
 Having done the pre-climb briefings, we ventured out onto the bridge around 19:40 - a perfect time, as it was just starting to think about getting dark.
 You walk along the internals of the bridge for a couple of hundred metres before popping out (between two lanes of highway!) by the vertical climb ladders to get to the arch itself.
 This process was by far the hardest bit - there's lots of *small* gaps that you need to squeeze through, which is not terribly straightforward for someone 6'6" (198.12cm) and 250lbs (113Kg) like myself, but hey ho I managed.
 Once on the arch itself, it's easy.
 Just like walking up a (very gentle) staircase.

 The view from the summit is breathtaking - by the time we got there it was dark and, like most cities, Sydney looks fantastic by neon.
 We spent 10 minutes or so at the top having photos etc. before then descending via the other arch and re-tracing our steps back to the changing rooms.
 All in all the climb lasted about 3.5 hours - and is definitely on the "must do" list for anyone visiting Sydney.